shakfu/beeware-bundling-tests/README.md

 ## Do this first:

-Run the following to download Python3.10 release from Beeware's github repo (change version as required)
+Run the following to download Python3.10 release from beeware's [Python-Apple-support repo](https://github.com/beeware/Python-Apple-support) (change version as required)

 ```bash
 ./setup.sh